MTG/pycompmusic/README.md

 Installation
 ============

-This library is designed for python 3.
-We only support python 2 on a best-effort basis.
+This library is designed for python 3.4+, and python 2 is not longer supported.
+However, for previous releases we support python 2 on a best-effort basis.

 It is recommended to install pycompmusic and dependencies into a virtualenv.
 Do it like this: